You don’t want to miss LOVE Madison this year so save the date for MAY 3, 2015! To learn more about Love Madison, check out the FAQ’s below.

 What about kids?
 Can we bring them along?

 Yes!
 Each online project description lists the ages of those who are able to serve at any given site.
+Check out the Family Friendly category for ideas.
 Kids can make a great addition to the serving team, provided the projects match their maturity and skills.
-As a Life Group, you may decide to designate someone to stay with very young children, so everyone else can be free to serve.
+As a Life Group, you may decide to designate someone to stay with very young children, so everyone else can be free to serve in the community.
 There is no childcare available at Blackhawk.

 Is this only for those who call Blackhawk Church home or can I invite my friends to come?